Bones and All: Plot

-In 1988, teenager Maren Yearly lives in Virginia, where she is invited to a sleepover, although she knows she's not allowed to go.
-She sneaks out, and afterwards, bites off a girl's finger, partially severing it.
+In 1988, teenager Maren Yearly lives in Virginia, where she is invited to a sleepover by a classmate.
+Although she knows she's not allowed to go, she sneaks out.
+During the sleepover, she compulsively bites her classmate's finger, partially severing it.
 Maren and her single father, Frank, quickly move to Maryland.
 Shortly after Maren's 18th birthday, Frank abandons her, leaving her cash, her birth certificate, and a tape.

 In the tape, Frank tells the story of Maren's first cannibalistic episode, when she killed her babysitter as a young child.
 Similar incidents continued to occur over the years, and while Frank helped her evade the consequences, he became distressed by Maren's lack of remorse.
 He concludes the tape with the hope that she will overcome her urges.
-Maren decides to go to Minnesota, birthplace of her mother, Janelle, of whom she has no memories.
+Maren decides to go to Minnesota, the birthplace of her mother, Janelle, of whom she has no memories.

 She takes a bus to Columbus, Ohio, where she meets Sully, an eccentric fellow "eater" who located her by smell.
-She follows Sully to a house where there is a dying, elderly woman.
-Maren wakes up in the morning to find Sully devouring the woman's corpse and joins him.
+She follows Sully to a house with a dying, elderly woman.
+The next morning, Maren awakens to find Sully devouring the woman's corpse and joins him.
 Maren flees shortly after.
 While stealing supplies from a convenience store in Indiana, Maren meets Lee, later finding him having eaten a man who harassed a customer inside the store.

 Stealing his victim's truck, Lee offers Maren a ride.
 As they embark on a cross-country road trip, Maren and Lee fall in love.
 During a brief stay in Lee's hometown in Kentucky, Maren notices his unwillingness to talk about his father's absence and why Lee avoids the town.
 His younger sister, Kayla, unaware of his true nature, scolds him for constantly leaving.

 Maren and Lee encounter what also appear to be a pair of “eaters”, Jake and Brad.
 Maren rebels at the fact that Brad doesn't share their cravings, but instead voluntarily chooses to participate in cannibalism.
 Jake also speaks of the intensity of consuming a body "bones and all".
-Lee and Maren wander off while the men are asleep.
+Lee and Maren leave while the men are asleep, causing Jake to wake up and chase after them.
 After Maren expresses hunger during a stop at a local carnival, Lee seduces, then attacks a booth worker and kills him.
-Once she and Lee have feasted on the body, Maren is guilt-ridden to discover that the man was married with a family.
+Once she and Lee have feasted on the body, Maren is guilt-ridden to discover that the man was married and had children.